scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

    :align: center

 In the following example, we apply the different :class:`NearMiss` variants to a toy dataset.
-Hote how the decision functions obtained in each case are different (left plots):
+Note how the decision functions obtained in each case are different (left plots):

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_comparison_under_sampling_003.png